EG-lisy/PlasmoVis/README.md

 > <b>Note for Developers</b><br>
 > Nodemon has been installed to allow changes being automatically updated on the server.<br> If you wish to edit the code and run PlasmoVis in the developer mode, run `npm start` instead.

-2. If all the steps have been followed correclty, the following welcoming message will show up on the console:
+2. If all the steps have been followed correctly, the following welcoming message will show up on the console:

 ```console
 MacBook-Pro-di-Elisabetta:PlasmoVis lisy$ node app.js